arcadiapage/arcadiapage.github.io/_posts/2022-11-16-how-infp-writers-can-nourish-their-writing-life-in-the-coming-year.md

 Which social media sites did I feel like I was pushing myself to use?
 Facebook and Instagram.
 So I deleted those.
 Which social media accounts did I enjoy using or at least didn't feel a crushing amount of pressure while trying to use them?
 Pinterest.
 So although I may dabble in other social media sites, Pinterest is what I use the most, and it has served me well.

-(Update: I've recently joined Mastadon, and it really fits what I want out of a social media site.
-I see it even eclipsing my use of Pinterest.
-You can follow me at [@arcadiapage@writing.exchange](https://writing.exchange/web/@arcadiapage).)

 Pushing is a sign that maybe something isn't working.
 It's time to step back, reanalyze the situation, and see what truly fits you.

 Don't force yourself to write flowery descriptions if you prefer keeping things to the point.
 Don't use huge words if they have no meaning to you.
 Conversely, don't push too hard to completely whittle down your writing if you enjoy lush descriptions.